 Natalia Puziricova

-An interesting technique, how to add visual permeability to the façade not by individual elements, but by changing the way the boards are attached.
+An interesting technique: adding visual permeability to a façade not through separate elements, but by changing the way the boards are attached.

-This chaotic, deliberate naivety, as if it were a child reaching for a hammer while his parents can't see, requires courage to implement.
+This chaotic, deliberate naivety, like a child reaching for a hammer the moment his parents look away, takes courage to pull off.

-The boards serve to shade the fully glazed volume of the facade and provide a play of light, making the house look attractive from the outside and inside.
+The boards shade the fully glazed volume of the façade and create a play of light, making the house look appealing from both outside and inside.

 Nicole Climanova

-When it's +33℃ in Moscow (like now) and you have to go to the office, you want it look like this.
+When it's +33℃ in Moscow (like right now) and you still have to go to the office, you want it to look like this.

-It seems like the workplace solutions made for tropical climates fit us too.
+It turns out the workplace solutions made for tropical climates suit us pretty well too.

-You have to go to an office and you want it to look like this./p>
+You have to head into the office, and you want it to look like this.

 What's the trick?

-First, the effective shading from the sun's slanting rays by means of projecting cubes of wooden slats across the façade.
-Second, a departure from rigid structures and creating space for landscaping in the open air.
-And thirdly, the abundance of plants that make the façade look interesting not only from the outside but also from the inside.
+First, effective shading from the sun's slanting rays, thanks to projecting boxes of wooden slats across the façade.
+Second, a move away from rigid structures and toward open-air space for greenery.
+And third, an abundance of plants that make the façade look interesting not only from the outside but also from the inside.

 Tony Fruit Office in Ho Chi Minh City.
 TAA DESIGN Architects.